How To Breed Horses in Minecraft

 Things to Do With Horses in Minecraft

 You can saddle a horse and ride them all around the overworld.
-Depending on the horse’s stats, their speed can be only marginally faster than a sprint or at least three times faster.
+Depending on the horse’s stats, their speed can be only marginally faster than a sprint or as much as three times faster.
 These stats are random, but repeated breeding can allow you to breed faster and higher-jumping horses.

 Riding a horse is done by using the movement and mouse keys to travel.
 Horses can also jump over obstacles.
 The best horses can jump above five blocks, while the weakest ones are only barely able to clear two blocks.

-You can make armor for your horse as well for additional protection.
+You can find armor for your horse as well for additional protection.
 The armor protects the horse from getting killed quickly, but it doesn’t prevent the horse from getting injured by fall damage.

 Only horses can wear horse armor, while skeleton horses, zombie horses, donkeys, and mules can’t.
 However, the latter two can be equipped with chests to grant you 15 extra slots.
 This reflects the nature of donkeys and mules as pack animals.

-With a horse, you can explore the overworld much quicker than just sprinting.
+With a horse, you can explore the overworld much more quickly than by just sprinting.
 You also don’t have to carry as much food around, since horses don’t have hunger levels.
 You do have the feed them if they’re hurt badly, though they have health regeneration abilities.